 1. Grades are subjective.

 Even with all of the rubrics and guidelines in the world, it’s still difficult to tell a 96 from a 92.
 It just is.
 Anyone who says differently is lying, especially with writing.
-As teachers – we’re doing the best we can to place your kid on some arbitrary bullshit scale of greatness to please other people.
+As teachers – we’re doing the best we can to place your kid on some arbitrary BS scale of greatness to please other people.
 We don’t place much value on this.
 Instead, we’d rather work with your kid on what needs improvement but the world is grade-driven so we’re on the fast train.

 2. Your kid isn’t gifted, and that’s okay.

 We all want to believe we gave birth to the best and the brightest but the reality is – it’s not true.
 In fact, according to the National Association for Gifted Children, “gifted and talented students … Makeup approximately six to ten percent of the total student population.”
 Both as a teacher and parent I’ve constantly heard about people’s kids in GT programs and how extra-freaking-terrestrial their child is.
 Sorry Parents, but most school districts don’t test for truly gifted and talented thinking.
 Instead, they award early readers or high achievers with this distinction.
-And it’s total bullshit.
+And it’s total BS.
 The truly “gifted” students rarely complete work, and often have trouble with authority.
 Your kid?
 (And mine) are just your everyday, average, run of the mill students.
 They either work really hard (which, believe me, isn’t a bad thing) or they put in just enough effort to get by.
 Neither of these things mean they’re gifted.